Learning Quantized Continuous Controllers for Integer Hardware: Experiments

 \subsection{FPGA Synthesis}

-We synthesize policies from Table~\ref{tab:final-config} for an Artix-7 {XC7A15T} (speed grade \(-1\)); available device resources are listed in Table~\ref{tab:artix}.
-For all networks, we only investigate the performance and hardware requirements for the integer portion; hence, initial floating-point quantization and final hyperbolic tangent mapping are not considered.
+We synthesize policies from Table~\ref{tab:final-config} for an Artix-7 {XC7A15T} (speed grade \(-1\)); available device resources are listed in Table~\ref{tab:artix}. {Note that this is a low-end FPGA, having a limited number of resources.
+Larger FPGAs could improve throughput and latency.} For all networks, we only investigate the performance and hardware requirements for the integer portion; hence, initial floating-point quantization and final hyperbolic tangent mapping are not considered.
 Networks are exported with \textsc{FINN} and built out-of-context (OOC) as IP cores without a board wrapper.
-All feature and action dimensions are padded to multiples of 32 for compatibility with FINN.
+All action dimensions are padded to multiples of 32 for compatibility with FINN.

 Synthesis follows a throughput-driven procedure: for each policy, we sweep target throughputs in powers of 10, while FINN selects folding factors, SIMD width and the number of PEs, to approximately hit the target at a fixed \(100\,\mathrm{MHz}\) clock.
 We retain the highest target whose build completes and meets timing.
-The resulting resources, latency, throughput and estimated power are summarized in Table~\ref{tab:hardware}.
+The resulting resources, latency and estimated power are summarized in Table~\ref{tab:hardware}.

-As a reference point, we attempted to synthesize fully 8-bit models.
-These did not fit on the {XC7A15T}, because FINN’s integer-only requantization memory cost grows exponentially with bitwidth~\citep{blott2018finn}.
-We therefore use a strong reference that preserves the original architecture (hidden width 256) with a 4-bit \emph{core} (inputs/outputs at 8 bit).
-The same throughput-driven procedure is used to select the references’s folding.
-For all environments except Humanoid, the reference designs consume similar resources as the padding yields matched widths; Humanoid differs due to its much larger input dimension.